jiangdmv/BFE/CSS-Problems/1.center-an-element-vertically/README.md

 }
 ```

-1. Absolute positioning and margin: auto
+4. Absolute positioning and margin: auto

+margin: auto; /_ top and bottom: 0 margin _/
+/_ Box is horizontally centered _/
+/_ left and right: 0 margin _/
+/_ Box is vertically centered _/

 ```css
 .container {